Principles for Improving the Overhead Press

 - Make the Shoulders Feel Better to Lift Bigger Weights

 - 6 Tips for Improving Your Continental Clean

 - Bigger Barbell Pressing – Always Be Learning

 - What’s Working Now – Pressing Improvements

 This entry was posted on Sunday, July 22nd, 2012 at 7:16 am and is filed under athletic strength training lift odd objects, how to improve strength, strength training muscle building workouts, strength training to improve athletic performance, strongman competition training, strongman training log stone tire farmer.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson